fyangneil/computer-vision-intern-and-full-time/README.md

 fan.yang03@uii-ai.com

 --------------------------------------------------------------
-Sr. Research Scientist, Computer Vision and Robotics
+Sr. Research Scientist, Computer Vision and Robotics (Boston)

 UII America, Inc., a subsidiary company of Shanghai United Imaging Intelligence Healthcare Co.
 Ltd. (UII), is building an organization of highly-motivated, talented and skillful AI experts and software developers to strengthen our R&D power and address the need of our innovative products in the USA market.
 United Imaging Intelligence (UII) is committed to providing AI solutions for medical devices, imaging, and diagnosis – to helping clients better understand and embrace AI.
 United Imaging Intelligence is led by two world-renown leaders in the AI industry.
 Together, they will lead UII in focusing on “empowerment” and “win-win.”
 UII empowers doctors and equipment in order for doctors and hospitals to win, for research institutions to win, and for third-party companies to win.
 UII America, Inc. is building a world-class research and development team in Cambridge, MA.